bobafetthotmail/folder2ram/README.md

 Designed to be self-contained and controlled manually for easy integration with other projects.

-Packed as a debian package as I stay mostly in debian environments.
+Packed as a debian package as it is made for OpenMediaVault that is a Debian-based distro.

-Will also make a openSUSE package after I fully migrated to that.
+The script itself is self-contained though, to use it in another distro just copy it from /debian_package/sbin into the /sbin of your system, chmod +x it to make it executable and you are ready to go.

+There is a gentoo ebuild in https://github.com/comio/comio-overlay (not mantained by me).

-READYNESS: stable (finally)
+READYNESS: stable

 FEATURES: